 Please complete the following sentence.

-The first proven double tax treaty, which already shows the basic structure of the agreements used today, was probably the domestic (German) tax agreement between Prussia and Saxony from the year 1870.
+The first confirmed double taxation treaty, which already showed the basic structure of the agreements used today, was probably the Domestic (German) Tax Agreement between Prussia and Saxony in the year 1870.

 1.2 Basic Terms and Concepts of Taxation

-Taxes are first and foremost used to finance the infrastructure of a country.
-Taxpayers therefore usually cannot expect any consideration for paying taxes.
-The demand for finance, however, differs from country to country.
-The first, obvious problem is the structural economic inequality between States.
-Industrialized countries on the one hand and developing countries on the other hand (and in the middle of it, depending on the definition, the so-called emerging markets) have fundamentally different conditions, which in turn is the reason for the different trade interests, which give the world trade its current appearance.
+First and foremost, taxes finance the infrastructure of a country.
+Therefore, taxpayers do not expect personal value in return for their tax payments.

+Financial requirements, however, differ from country to country.
+One major issue is the structural and economic inequality between states.
+There are industrialized countries on the one hand and developing countries on the other.
+There is also a range of countries which fluctuate somewhere in the middle.
+This middle-range economy depends on various factors, including how it is defined.

+Emerging markets have fundamentally different conditions, which in turn is the reason that there are different trade interests.
+The state of world trade and its appearance stem from this.

-Developing countries export, if any, mainly raw materials and technically simple, but relatively labor-intensive consumer goods (e.g., textiles, toys, etc.).
-Industrialized countries, on the other hand, usually export technically sophisticated consumer goods (e.g., medicines, cars, machinery, etc.).
+Developing countries export, if at all, mainly raw materials.
+In addition, such countries export technically simple, but relatively labor-intensive consumer goods (for example, textiles, toys, etc.).
+On the other hand, industrialized countries usually export technically sophisticated consumer goods (for example, medicines, cars, machinery, and more).

-The most industrialized countries are therefore dependent on raw material imports from developing countries, while the latter preferably import capital goods to adapt their production technically to an acceptable level.
-This is often accompanied by the fact that the labor market here has a well-educated, academic middle and upper class as a workforce, political, legal, social, and economic stability is guaranteed and many more location factors serve as an attraction, while there often the opposite is the case or at least there is a need to catch up quickly.
+The greater industrialized countries are therefore dependent on imports of raw material from developing countries, while the latter preferably import capital goods to adapt their production technically to an acceptable level.
+This is often accompanied by the fact that the labor market and workforce in industrialized countries tends to be well-educated, academic, middle and upper class.
+Political, legal, social, and economic stability in these countries also tends to be guaranteed.
+Other positive factors make these locations an attraction.
+In contrast, the opposite is found in developing countries more often than not and there is a need to for these countries to “catch up” quickly.

-Despite these obvious differences, there are also convergences between both poles.
-Through foreign direct investment, exports and local investment companies, subsidiaries or permanent establishments companies of the industrialized countries are often invested and already active in developing and emerging countries.
-These companies make, through the creation of jobs, the establishment and development of infrastructure and the transfer of know-how and technology, essential contributions for further development on the ground (“assistance to self-help”).
-Today, many opinion leaders and decision makers recognize in the industry that an active role in the development of Emerging markets unleashes innovation potential and ensures success through years.
-Such an active role can therefore, for example, often be seen in a capital injection or the allocation of licenses (e.g., for the distribution of an asset).
+Despite these obvious differences between industrialized and developing countries, there are also similarities.
+Companies from industrialized countries often have investments and are involved in developing and emerging countries through foreign direct investments, export and local investment companies, subsidiaries or permanent establishments.
+These companies make essential contributions for further local advancement of the developing country (“self-help assistance”), through the creation of jobs, the establishment and development of infrastructure and the transfer of know-how and technology.
+Today, many leaders and decision-makers in the industry recognize that an active role in the development of emerging markets unleashes potential innovation and ensures future success.
+Examples of such an active role are injections of capital or the allocation of licenses for the distribution of an asset.